thunderseethe/thunderseethe.github.io/content/posts/nameres-base.md

 }
 ```

+Recall `names` tracks our mapping from `Var` back to the human names.
+We'll need that in our overarching compiler, so we include it in the output for our pass.

 ## Example

-Let's see it in action.
+Let's see name resolution in action.
 We'll start with a program that reuses a lot of names:

 ```rs